Skip to main content

 Entry Requirements

-To study with us you’ll need a significant level of choreographic experience
+To study with us you’ll need:

-MFA Applicants
+MFA Applicants:

 • The reasons you wish to carry out an independent project over one academic year.

-• Why you are suitable for extended independent research in the context of an MFA Choreography.
+• Why you are suitable for extended independent research

 MA/MFA Choreography